-This teacher guide is designed to help you to organise and plan your teaching for Cambridge O Level Pakistan Studies.
-It also offers advice and guidance on teaching strategies and how to prepare your learners for the final assessment.
+This teacher guide is designed to help you to organise and plan your teaching for Cambridge IGCSE and O Level Computer Science.
+Advice and guidance is given on teaching strategies and how to prepare learners for the final assessment.

 As an international awarding body, many of our candidates are either multi-lingual or possess English as a second language which presents them with great opportunities but also with potential barriers.
 Learners cannot develop academic knowledge and skills without access to the language in which they are discussed, constructed and evaluated.